cors

 This package performs extensive configuration validation in order to prevent you from inadvertently creating dysfunctional or insecure CORS middleware.

 Even so, care is required for CORS middleware to work as intended.
-Be particularly wary of negative interference from other software components that play a role in processing requests and composing their responses, including reverse proxies, routers, other middleware in the chain, and the ultimate handler.
+Be particularly wary of negative interference from other software components that play a role in processing requests and composing their responses, including intermediaries (proxies and gateways), routers, other middleware in the chain, and the ultimate handler.
 Follow the rules listed below:

 • Because CORS-preflight requests use OPTIONS as their method, you SHOULD NOT prevent OPTIONS requests from reaching your CORS middleware.
 Otherwise, preflight requests will not get properly handled and browser-based clients will likely experience CORS-related errors.
 The testable examples associated with the *Middleware.Wrap method provide more guidance about avoiding such pitfalls when you rely on Go 1.22's enhanced routing features.